 This is certainly doable, as long as you plan in advance.
 From reminding your debtors of their payment terms (namely when their payments are due) and invoicing early, to taking upfront deposits on bulk orders, to avoid funding production costs solely from your cash flow.
 Consider the different ways you might end the year on more solid footing, and take action.

 4. Bridge gaps in cash flow

-By addressing this sooner rather than later, you’ll have sufficient time to speak to credit providers and determine a workable solution which may meet immediate working capital concerns, such as invoice financing or short-term credit facilities.
+By addressing this sooner rather than later, you’ll have sufficient time to speak to credit providers and determine a workable solution to meet immediate working capital concerns; such as invoice financing or short-term credit facilities.
 If 13th cheques or bonuses are a possibility, plan your payroll accordingly.

 5. Negotiate longer payment terms